Elevennails/http-shellshock/README.md

 Script to test web pages for shellshock vulnerabilities in headers

-Command is optional default is /bin/uname -a, Full paths to commands are required
+Switches

+-u = URL
-Headings to test, use -h and select number from list
+-h = Headings (optional)  to test a specific header feild in address, select number from list:

- 1 = Content-Type
+      1 = "Content-Type"

- 2 = Referer
+      2 = "Referer"

- 3 = Cookie
+      3 = "Cookie"

+-s = Script command (optional) default is /bin/uname -a, Full paths to commands are required

 Examples below